CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  The corruption is received immediately following the attack.

- You must control both the Pale Sword and the Nazg l it is played on.
+ You must control both the Pale Sword and the Nazgul it is played on.

 #### Pallando